Nothing-H-M/UX-UI-Design-Roadmap/README.md

 3.3 Join design communities

 # COURSES
-# Fist course: UI / UX for Beginners
+# Course: UI / UX for Beginners

 ## Skills covered
 * Differentiate between UI and UX
 * Wireframe and Prototyping
 ![ui_ux for beginners](https://github.com/MichelleGoba/UX-UI-Design-Roadmap/assets/127187021/60db7da7-3421-45b6-8f7e-61970a0b51d1)

-# Second course: Get Started with Figma
+# Course: Get Started with Figma
 ## Course details
 Figma is a web-based graphics editing and user interface design app that works on your browser.
 What does that really mean?
 You can access your projects from multiple devices without installing software.
 You and others can work on the same file in real-time taking the project from brainstorming to prototypes.
 You can use Figma to design briefs, create storyboards, reduce complexity on web sites and even design your CV or resume all while collaborating with others in real time!
 By the end of this project, you will go through the steps to learn about the application to develop a web page or homepage for your own app.
 ## Skills covered